bharathsp/f1-databricks-etl-dashboard/README.md

 Tier - Premium, standard
 VM type - general purpose, gpu, optimized
 Purchase Plan - Pay as you go, Pre Purchase
+Set budget alerts in the subscription

 ## Cost control
+ADLS - Negligible cost
+ADF - Billed only for execution of pipelines
+ADB job cluster - Automatically destroys once the job completes ADB cluster pool - Delete the cluster pool at the end of the lesson ADB all purpose cluster - Set auto termination to 20 min

 ## Cluster Pools